Hiteshdon/mssql_connection/README.md

 ```
 ### Get Data

-Retrieve data from the connected database using the getData method.
-Provide a SQL query to fetch the desired information.
+Retrieve data from the connected database using the `getData` method.
+Pass the SQL query as parameter to `getData` method to fetch the desired information.

 ```dart
 // Example: Fetch data from the database